Republicans reluctant to chastise Trump on Mueller

 Instead, he said it’s going to be important to inform the president of "what the consequences would be and how seriously we would take that."

-House Intelligence Committee member Rep. Eric Swalwell, D-Calif., said the investigation should be protected in the must-pass spending bill, known as the omnibus, that’s in the final stages of being crafted and must be passed before the end of the week.
+House Intelligence Committee member Rep. Eric Swalwell, D-Calif., said the investigation should be protected in the must-pass spending bill, known as the omnibus, that’s in the final stages of being crafted and must be passed before the end of the week if the government is to stay open.

 “I don’t believe Republicans will do what’s necessary to prevent Mueller from being fired, and if he is fired, hold the president accountable.
 A year ago I would have believed otherwise.
 But, you know, actions speak louder than words,” Swalwell said.